TalaoDAO/sandbox-doc/docs/source/introduction.rst

 To use Altme Saas, you don't need to learn Verifiable Credentials standards, DIDs signature or how to work with a complex SDK.
 Instead, Altme uses OpenID, WalletConnect or Beacon as a simple, familiar method to integrate issuers and verifiers in your Web3, Web2 or CMS application with no code or low code.

-The Saas platform is in Beta, access is free : https://talao.co
+The Altme Saas platform is in Beta, access is free : https://talao.co

 Altme Web3 Issuer is a SSI issuer for web3 use cases
 ------------------------------------------------------

-Altme Issuer supports more than 20 credentials see : https://talao.co//sandbox/saas4ssi/credential_supported .
+Altme Web3 Issuer supports more than 20 credentials see : https://talao.co//sandbox/saas4ssi/credential_supported .

-Alltme Issuer produce verifiable credentials in the format of Self Sovereign Identity for users of Crypto games, NFT Marketplaces, DeFi and Metaverse.
+Alltme Web3 Issuer provides verifiable credentials in the format of Self Sovereign Identity for users of Crypto games, NFT Marketplaces, DeFi and Metaverse.
 Verifiable Credentials are off-chain data container, for privacy protection and GDPR compliance they are never published on-chain as NFT or SBTs.

-Many credentials are today available for Web3 applications :
+Many credentials are today available specifically for Web3 use cases :

-* Loyalty cards for games
+* Loyalty cards for gamers
 * Custom Gamer Pass and DeFi pass
 * Discord or Twitter account proof
 * Over 13 proof